sonata-project/SonataNotificationBundle/UPGRADE-3.x.md

 There is a minimal BC Break on `MessageManager::getPager`.
 If you are extending this method you should add parameter and return type hints.

+### Support for NelmioApiDocBundle > 3.6 is added

+Controllers for NelmioApiDocBundle v2 were moved under `Sonata\NotificationBundle\Controller\Api\Legacy\` namespace and controllers for NelmioApiDocBundle v3 were added as replacement.
+If you extend them, you must ensure they are using the corresponding inheritance.

 UPGRADE FROM 3.8 to 3.9
 =======================